-Chaplains assist the Department, its members and the community, as needed.
-Assignments of chaplains will usually be to augment the Patrol Division .
-Chaplains may be assigned to other areas within the Department as needed.
-Chaplains should be placed only in assignments or programs that are consistent with their knowledge, skills, abilities and the needs of the Department.
+Police Chaplains assist the Department, its members and the community, as a resource where appropriate.
+Police Chaplains should be placed only in assignments or programs that are consistent with their knowledge, skills, abilities and the needs of the Department.

-All chaplains will be assigned to duties by the chaplain coordinator or the authorized designee.
+All chaplains will be assigned to duties by the Volunteer Program Manager or the authorized designee.

-Chaplains may not proselytize or attempt to recruit members of the Department or the public into a religious affiliation while representing themselves as chaplains with this department.
-If there is any question as to the receiving person's intent, chaplains should verify that the person is desirous of spiritual counseling or guidance before engaging in such discussion.
+Police Chaplains shall not proselytize or attempt to recruit members of the Department or the public into a religious affiliation while representing themselves as Police Chaplains with this department.
+If there is any question as to the receiving person's intent, Police Chaplains should verify that the person is desirous of spiritual counseling or guidance before engaging in such discussion.

-Chaplains may not accept gratuities for any service or any subsequent actions or follow-up contacts that were provided while functioning as a chaplain for the Covina Police Department.
+Police Chaplains may not accept gratuities for any service or any subsequent actions or followup contacts that were provided while functioning as a Police Chaplain for the Covina Police Department.